-- Chair: Nurse Anesthesia faculty member
+- Chair: Nurse Anesthesia faculty members

-- Members: Program administrative faculty, junior or senior RNAS, CRNA clinical or classroom faculty, CRNA clinical coordinators
+- Members: Program administrative faculty.
+Students, CRNA clinical or classroom faculty, and CRNA clinical coordinators may be invited to participate.

 - Meet annually or as needed.

 ADVISORY COMMITTEE

 - Share what is happening in the program, areas for improvement, and efforts to address these - Allow the Program to obtain feedback from the community of interest